Skip to main content

 Add banking / deposit information

-Provide ACH funding account details so the merchant can receive deposits.Endpoint: Create Lead Deposit InfoPOST /v1/crm/leads/{leadId}/deposit-infoSensitive bank fields are encrypted.
-Use Decrypt Lead Deposit Info to retrieve them later.
+Provide ACH funding account details so the merchant can receive deposits.Endpoint: Create Application Deposit InfoPOST /v1/crm/leads/{leadId}/deposit-infoSensitive bank fields are encrypted.
+Use Decrypt Application Deposit Info to retrieve them later.

 4